kyverno/kyverno/charts/kyverno/README.md

 ## Migrating from v2 to v3

+Direct upgrades from v2 of the Helm chart to v3 are not supported due to the number of breaking changes and manual intervention is required.
+Review and select an option after carefully reading below.
+Because either method requires down time, an upgrade should only be performed during a maintenance window.
+Regardless of the chosen option, please read all release notes very carefully to understand the full extent of changes brought by Kyverno 1.10.
+Release notes can be found at https://github.com/kyverno/kyverno/releases.

+### Option 1 - Uninstallation and Reinstallation

+The first option for upgrading, which is the recommended option, involves backing up Kyverno policy resources, uninstalling Kyverno, and reinstalling with v3 of the chart.
+Policy Reports for policies which have background mode enabled will be regenerated upon the next scan interval.

+**Pros**

+* Reduced complexity with minimal effort
+* Allows re-checking older policies against new validation webhooks in 1.10

+**Cons**

+* Policy Reports which contained results only from admission mode and from policies/rules where background scans were disabled will be lost.

+Follow the procedure below.

+1. READ THE COMPLETE RELEASE NOTES FIRST
+2. Backup and export all Kyverno policy resources to a YAML manifest.
+Use the command `kubectl get pol,cpol,cleanpol,ccleanpol,polex -A > kyvernobackup.yaml`.
+3. Uninstall your current version of Kyverno.
+4. Review the [New Chart Values](#new-chart-values) section and translate your desired features and configurations to the new format.
+5. Install the v3 chart with Kyverno 1.10.
+6. Restore your Kyverno policies.
+Use the command `kubectl create -f kyvernobackup.yaml`.

+### Option 2 - Scale to Zero

+In the second option, Kyverno policies do not have to be backed up however you perform more manual work in order to prepare for the upgrade to chart v3.

+**Pros**

+* Policy Reports which contained results from admission mode will be preserved
+* Kyverno policies do not need to be backed up first

+**Cons**

+* More manual effort is required
+* Older policies will not be revalidated for correctness according to the breaking schema changes.
+Some policies may not work as they did before.

+Follow the procedure below.

+1. READ THE COMPLETE RELEASE NOTES FIRST
+2. Scale the `kyverno` Deployment to zero replicas.
+3. If coming from 1.9 and you have install the cleanup controller, scale the `kyverno-cleanup-controller` Deployment to zero replicas.
+4. If step 2 applied to you, now delete the cleanup Deployment.
+5. Review the [New Chart Values](#new-chart-values) section and translate your desired features and configurations to the new format.
+6. Upgrade to the v3 chart by passing the mandatory flag `upgrade.fromV2=true`.

+### New Chart Values

 In `v3` chart values changed significantly, please read the instructions below to migrate your values:

 - `config.metricsConfig` is now `metricsConfig`